 Why Aren’t The Trails Groomed?

 With 106 snowmobile clubs in New Hampshire grooming independently of each other, the office doesn’t necessarily know the answer to that question at any given time, but we do know how you can find out.
-The best way to get snowmobile trail reports is at the Trails Bureau website, which is updated every Thursday.
+The best way to get snowmobile trail reports is at the Trails Bureau website, which is updated every Thursday or the NHSA map.

 Report Problems But Be Respectful